Divorce financial settlement guide

 Formalising your financial arrangement in divorce is crucial because any unresolved financial claim could arise further down the line, even if you are divorced .

-Therefore, it's important to that you and your ex-partner get your financial arrangements sorted with a legally binding consent order.
+Therefore, it's important that you and your ex-partner get your financial arrangements sorted with a legally binding consent order.

 Need some more personalised advice?